-This guideline will be effective from 16 February 2022.
+This guideline will be effective from 1 March 2022.
 Compliance indicator and performance indicator reporting obligations take effect from 1 July 2022.
-This performance reporting requirement will take effect from 1 March 2022, with data for the first reporting period required to be submitted to the commission by the end of March 2022.
+The voltage performance reporting requirement will take effect from 1 March 2022, with data for the first reporting period required to be submitted to the commission by the end of March 2022.